ShrutikaSingh/programming-challenge-fall23/README.md

+# The Grocery App is deployed at https://651107d5e678fa4a7da8b936--jade-choux-012a7d.netlify.app/

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts